glennyonemitsu/JadeHostingSDK/README.md

 /members/<member_name>/
 ```

-In that last route the variable "member_name" will be available in your
+In that last route the variable `member_name` will be available in your
 jade file.

 Each route can have one or more data files.
 These are static text files in
-the data/ directory that are either json or yaml format.
-The data/
+the `data/` directory that are either json or yaml format.
+The `data/ `
 directory does not need to be specified.
 Each succeeding data file with
 matching keys will overwrite keys in the preceeding file.

 Due to technical limitations, variables from route rules such as
-"member_name" above will be overwritten by any data files with the same
+`member_name` above will be overwritten by any data files with the same
 key.

-In the data/ directory just create files with a .json or .yaml extension
+In the `data/` directory just create files with a .json or .yaml extension
 and the SDK will properly load in the correct format.
 Due to json's strict
 formatting rules it is suggested to use the yaml format when possible.